utilmeta/utilmeta-py/docs/en/tutorials/user-auth.md

 ## 2. Write user model

-The user’s login registration API, of course, revolves around the “user”.
-Before developing the API, we first write the user’s data model.
+The user APIs depends on the "**user**", so before developing the API, we should write the user’s data model.
 We open `user/models.py` and write
 ```python
 from django.db import models
 from utilmeta.core.orm.backends.django.models import AbstractSession, PasswordField